Measuring Instagram statistics is one of the keys to success when it comes to growing your business on this social platform.

 Moving on, scroll down to the Top Locations chart where you can check where your followers are based.
 This part of analytics is great for local businesses in particular.
 In this case, gaining followers from your area would for sure be more beneficial than getting tons of them from other cities, right?

 The same rule applies to the next two metrics: Age Range and Gender.
 Make sure to regularly check if the demographics of your followers reflect the type of your business and be ready to adjust your communication accordingly.

-So why can’t we just use the last tab of Instagram Insights as it contains the most valuable information?
+So why can’t we just use the last tab of Instagram Insights as it contains the most valuable information and can work as an Instagram follower tracker app?
 Well, that’s because only having a full overview of your account’s performance will let you draw the right conclusions.
 It is not the sole metrics that matter, but the ability to find links and interconnections between them and your actions.
 If you manage to combine this tactic with other tricks for boosting follower growth, success is almost guaranteed.

 Is Instagram Insights good enough?

 The free Instagram tool for analytics is for sure a handy feature.
 Although, one might argue that it is pretty basic and doesn’t offer any sophisticated functionalities.
 Let’s have a quick look at the pros and cons of the Instagram native solution.